kellysienci/Resources/lmmk2/assembly/lmk2-motors-and-wiring.md

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_56_2.jpg){.aligncenter .size-medium}

 Now onto the remaining wiring.
-Grab (the longer one) a motor cable and connect it to the Z-axis NEMA 23 motor.
+Grab the longer motor cable and connect it to the Z-axis NEMA 23 motor.
 The connector can only go in one way so keep trying until it easily clicks in.

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_57_1.jpg){.aligncenter .size-medium}

-Grab the drag chain for the X-axis (the longer one) and seat in the Z-axis motor cable and router wire.
-Ensure you have the correct end of the drag chain so it’ll attach onto the end link and bend in the right direction.
-Reattach it onto the end link and start to re-clip the clips into place.
+Grab the drag chain for the X-axis (the longer one) and seat in the Z-axis motor cable, as well as the router power cable and signal cable.
+Ensure you have the correct end of the drag chain so it’ll attach onto the Z motor mount end link and bend in the right direction.
+Reattach it onto the end link, then start to resecure the clips.

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_57_2.jpg){.aligncenter .size-medium}